StarStruck (Philippine TV program): Season 3

-The third season of StarStruck, aka (StarStruck: The Nationwide Invasion) premiered on November 28, 2005.
+The third season of StarStruck, also known as StarStruck: The Nationwide Invasion premiered on November 28, 2005.
 Hosted by Dingdong Dantes, Jolina Magdangal and Raymond Gutierrez, The council was composed of Joey de Leon, Louie Ignacio and Lorna Tolentino.
 The season ended with 77 episodes on March 12, 2006.

-The Ultimate Survivors were Marky Cielo of Bauko, Mountain Province as the Ultimate Male Survivor and Jackie Rice of Olongapo City, Zambales as the Ultimate Female Survivor and the first ever Ultimate Sole Survivor, won by Marky Cielo.
+The Ultimate Survivors were Marky Cielo of Bauko, Mountain Province as the Ultimate Male Survivor and Jackie Rice of Olongapo City, Zambales as the Ultimate Female Survivor.
+Cielo also became the Ultimate Sole Survivor.

 Season 4

-The fourth season of StarStruck, aka (StarStruck: The Next Level) premiered on December 4, 2006.
+The fourth season of StarStruck, also known as StarStruck: The Next Level premiered on December 4, 2006.
 Hosted by Dingdong Dantes, Jolina Magdangal and Raymond Gutierrez, The council was composed of Louie Ignacio, Lorna Tolentino and Douglas Quiano.
 The season ended with 91 episodes on March 25, 2007.

-The newest titles of Ultimate Survivors were won by Jewel Mische of Bocaue, Bulacan as the Ultimate Sweetheart, Aljur Abrenica of Angeles City, Pampanga as the Ultimate Hunk, and Mart Escudero of General Mariano Alvarez, Cavite and Kris Bernal of Quezon City as the Ultimate Loveteam.
+The title of Ultimate Survivors were won by Jewel Mische of Bocaue, Bulacan as the Ultimate Sweetheart, Aljur Abrenica of Angeles City, Pampanga as the Ultimate Hunk, and Mart Escudero of General Mariano Alvarez, Cavite and Kris Bernal of Quezon City as the Ultimate Loveteam.

 Season 5

-The fifth season of StarStruck, aka (StarStruck V) premiered on November 15, 2009.
+The fifth season of StarStruck, also known as StarStruck V premiered on November 15, 2009.
 Hosted by Raymond Gutierrez, Carla Abellana and Dennis Trillo.
 Carla Abellana replaced Jolina Magdangal for this season, while Dennis Trillo replaced Dingdong Dantes, as the latter replaced Richard Gomez, who will run as representative of the 4th district of the Province of Leyte as host of the game show Family Feud.

 Major changes happened on the show.
 The regular daily show became a daily update show that focused on the lives of the contestants and their activities and tests on the show.
 It was hosted by the show's the segment hosts are StarStruck graduates with Mark Herras, LJ Reyes, Arci Muñoz and Paulo Avelino.
 They serve as StarStruck Shoutout, who is tasked to join the hopefuls as they go through every phase of the competition, it premiered on November 15, 2009.
 The council was composed of Lolit Solis, Floy Quintos and Iza Calzado act as the members of the council.
 Sunshine Dizon, was first reported to be part of the council in the place of Iza Calzado but had to turn down the offer due to health problems.

-The five mentors are from the Acting mentor; Gina Alajar, Dance mentor; Douglas Nierras, Singing mentor; Jai Sabas-Aracama, Grooming and Make-up mentor; Barbi Chan and the Image mentor; Abbygale Arrenas de Leon.
+The five mentors were from the Acting mentor; Gina Alajar, Dance mentor; Douglas Nierras, Singing mentor; Jai Sabas-Aracama, Grooming and Make-up mentor; Barbi Chan and the Image mentor; Abbygale Arrenas de Leon.
 Also featured many fives: The Factor V, The V Mentors, The V Hosts together with Dingdong Dantes and Nancy Castiglione in the Final Judgment day, The Final V, and a 5 million dollars’ worth of prizes for the Ultimate Survivors.
 The season ended with 99 episodes on February 21, 2010.